Granicus/infoblox/README.md

 ## Infoblox Version Compatibility

 This gem is known to be compatible with Infoblox versions 1.0 through 2.0.
 While Infoblox claims that their API is backwards-compatible, one caveat remains with the Extensible Attributes (see elsewhere in this document).
-Some features are only available in newer versions (such as FixedAddress and AAAARecord).
+Some features are only available in newer versions (such as Fixedaddress and AAAARecord).
 For best results, set the version using the `WAPI_VERSION` environment variable.
 For example:

     WAPI_VERSION=1.2 ruby my_script.rb